dobtco/wintersmith-knowledge-base/contents/articles/screendoor/response_form/building_your_form.md

 ### Deleting fields

 To delete an existing field, click the red "-" icon that appears when you move your mouse over the field.

-You will prompted to confirm that you want to delete this response field.
-Note that deleting a field will also remove any submitted responses to that field.
+If there are already responses to your project, you'll see a dropdown prompting you to either "Hide this field" or "Delete this field and its answers."
+Select "Delete this field and its answers" from the dropdown and then click "Confirm" to delete this field and all of its answers.
+You may also decide to hide this field instead of deleting it by selecting "Hide this field" from the dropdown.
+If you hide a field, existing answers will be preserved but respondents won't see the field anymore.

-## Admin-only fields
+## Hidden fields

-To make a field admin-only, select it and click the "Edit field" tab.
-Then, check the box next to "Admin only."
-Admin-only fields will not be shown to respondents, but they can be used for keeping track of admin-only response information.
+To hide a field, select it and click the "Edit field" tab.
+Then, check the box next to "Hidden."
+Hidden fields will not be shown to respondents, but they can be seen and edited by admins.

 ## Blind fields